 From LCMSDS Productions, The On War & Society podcast features interviews with the most prominent historians of war and society.
 Host Eric Story sits down with his guests to discuss their cutting-edge research, the challenges associated with doing history, and life ‘behind the book.’

-This episode is funded by the Department of National Defence.
-It is hosted by Dr. Amy Milne-Smith of Wilfrid Laurier University’s History Department.
-Panelists are Dr. Mark Humphries, Dr. Claire Cookson-Hills, Bruce Moncur and Marie-Claude Gagnon.
+This episode in funded by the Department of National Defence.
+It is hosted by Dr. Geoffrey Hayes (pictured) of the University of Waterloo.
+Panelists are Dr. Jessica Meyer, Dr. Deborah Norris, Jody Mitic and Kim Davis.

 Geoffrey Hayes is a graduate of Wilfrid Laurier University (BA/MA), and is currently an associate professor of History at the University of Waterloo.
 He is the author the Lincs: A History of the Lincoln and Welland Regiment; Waterloo County: An Illustrated History, as well as the co-editor of Vimy Ridge: A Canadian Reassessment; Canada and the Second World War: Essays in Honour of Terry Copp.
 His most recent book is Crerar’s Lieutenants: Inventing the Canadian Junior Army Officer, 1939-45.